reeddunkle/Codjo/README.md

 <img src="http://i.imgur.com/k1t1bGF.jpg" />

-[Leo](https://github.com/leotrs) and I are organizing weekly educational coding challenges for RC Start folks.
-Each week I'll gather the participants and put them into pairs.
+[Leo](https://github.com/leotrs) and I are organizing weekly educational coding challenges for [RC Start](https://www.recurse.com/blog/99-free-one-on-one-mentorship-for-new-programmers) folks.
+Each week we'll gather the participants and put them into pairs.
 I'll find a challenge that seems like it will offer good learning opportunities, and we'll practice:

 - Collaborating
 - Algorithm problem solving